Fine dining experience

 A taste of Pembrokeshire

-Pembrokeshire is known for its exceptional landscape, from the rugged hills to the great swathes of green fields and on to the pristine blue waters on our coast.
-Because of its exceptional location, the produce that grows, is reared or is foraged and caught here is some of the best in the UK.
+Pembrokeshire is known for its exceptional landscapes, from rugged hills to great swathes of green fields and pristine blue coastal waters.
+Because of its exceptional location, the produce that grows, is reared or foraged and caught here is some of the best in the UK.

 Let’s begin at the most westerly point, out on the St Davids Peninsula within the walls of the old Twr Y Felin Hotel.
-Now refurbished to a distinctly high standard, the 2 AA rosette restaurant, Blas (meaning taste in Welsh), is run under the watchful eye of head chef Simon Coe.
+Now refurbished to a distinctly high standard, the 3 AA rosette restaurant, Blas (meaning taste in Welsh), is run under the watchful eye of head chef Sammy Owen.
 With an emphasis on the seasonal, the menu here blends classic and modern in a stylish setting.
 With service that excels from start to finish, we like to start our visits off with a trip to their excellent cocktail bar!

-Heading inland to Narberth, make time during your stay for dinner at The Grove Hotel.
-Michelin starred executive chef Douglas Balish will oversee The Grove’s fining dining when he arrives in May 2019.
-Arriving from The Tudor Room at Great Fosters Hotel in Surrey, Douglas is looking forward to reinventing The Grove’s two restaurants.
+Heading inland to Narberth, make time during your stay for dinner at The Fernery at The Grove Narberth.
+Michelin starred executive chef Douglas Balish will oversee the fining dining experience.

-With 3 AA Rosettes, the restaurant at The Grove is well recognised and celebrated alongside its sister establishment to the south of the county, Coast.
-Coast takes pride of place on Coppet Hall beach and although perhaps a more relaxed environment, looking right out across the bay, the attention to detail and passion for seasonality and locality is clearly evident.
+With 3 AA Rosettes, The Fernery at The Grove Narberth is well recognised and celebrated alongside its sister establishment to the south of the county, Coast.
+Coast, with head chef Fred Clapperton at the helm, takes pride of place on Coppet Hall beach and although perhaps a more relaxed environment, looking right out across the bay, the attention to detail and passion for seasonality and locality is clearly evident.
 Both must be tried by the travelling gourmet!

 Penally Abbey hosts another 2 AA Rosette restaurant, Rhosyn, and is home to head chef Richard Browning who is shining amongst the newly renovated hotel.
 With a classic menu full of modern British twists, the team here are clearly passionate about living and working in Pembrokeshire and the abundance of local produce that comes with it.
 If at this point you’re feeling spoilt for choice, perhaps we can recommend the high tea for an afternoon break, before dinner of course, with beautiful views over the grounds.